 Laura Boss is an American award-winning poet.
-She was a first prize winner in Poetry Society of America’s Gordon Barber Poetry Contest.
-Laura was the sole representative of the United States at the XXVI Annual International Struga Poetry Readings in Yugoslavia.
+She was a first prize winner in the Poetry Society of America’s Gordon Barber Poetry Contest.
+She was the sole representative of the United States at the XXVI Annual International Struga Poetry Readings in Yugoslavia.
 Awards for her writing also include an American Literary Translators Award (funded through the National Endowment for the Arts), and three Fellowships in Creative Writing (Poetry) from the New Jersey State Council on the Arts.
 She received the first International Poetry Award at the International Poetry Festival at Swansea, Wales (sponsored by Cross-Cultural Communications and Seventh Quarry Magazine of Wales).

 Her six collections of poetry include Stripping (Chantry Press, 1982), and the award-winning On the Edge of the Hudson (Cross-Cultural Communications, 1986).
 Her book, Reports from the Front (CCC, 1995) was nominated for an American Book Award.
 Arms: New and Selected Work (1999) and Flashlight (2011) are both published by Guernica.

 Laura’s latest collection is The Best Lover, published by New York Quarterly in September 2017.